worflor/woflo-petsplus-mod/README.md

 - Roles, Abilities, Tributes, and Moods have configurations availible.
 - The backend API is extendable via Datapacks and Add-On Mods.
 Base roles, abilities, progression rewards, and emotional events can be tinkered, modified, or overwritten to your liking.

+## Performance
+All compute heavy tasks are done asynchronously using background threads.

 ## Credits
 - woflo - (me)